 Headaches

-Headaches are a common symptom of Lyme disease, with over 2/3 of patients complaining of this symptom.
+Headaches are a common symptom of Lyme disease, with over 2/3 of patients reporting them.
 There are different types of headaches, with tension headaches being the most common.
 Tension headaches manifest as a sensation of pressure inside the head.
-Cervical radiculopathy is caused by never entrapment that can radiate to locations like the back of the eye.
+Cervical radiculopathy is caused by nerve entrapment that can radiate to locations like the back of the eye.

 Cranial Nerve Involvement

-Humans have twelve cranial nerves, and each one can be impacted by Lyme disease.
-Symptoms associated with cranial nerve involvement is determined by which nerve is affected.
+Humans have 12 cranial nerves, and each can be affected by Lyme disease.
+Symptoms associated with cranial nerve involvement are determined by which nerve is affected.

 Neurological Symptoms